Slaying of the Basques: Aftermath

 Jón Guðmundsson the Learned (1574–1658) wrote a critical account condemning the decision of the local sheriff to order the killings: A True Account of Spanish Men's Shipwrecks and Slayings.
 Jón says that they were unjustly killed; not wishing to take part in an attack on them, he fled south to Snæfellsnes.

-On April 22, 2015, a descendant of one of the victims, Xabier Irujo, set up a stele in Hólmavík in memory of the massacre, along with Magnus Raffnson, whose ancestor was a perpetrator.
+On 22 April 2015, a descendant of one of the victims, Xabier Irujo, set up a stele in Hólmavík in memory of the massacre, along with Magnús Rafnsson, whose ancestor was a perpetrator.
 The opening ceremony was attended by Westfjords district commissioner Jónas Guðmundsson and Martín Garitano, then governor of the Gipuzkoa province in the Basque Country, Spain.
 At the occasion, Jónas formally revoked Ari Magnússon's 1615 decree.